scylladb/latte/README.md

 }
 ```

-### Populating the database

-Read queries are more interesting when they return non-empty result sets.
+### Data population

+There are 2 possible ways to populate data.
+First is for simple scenarios using `latte load` command
+which utilizes `load`, `erase` and `prepare` rune functions.

+Second is when we run complex test scenario with multiple latte commands.

+## Simple way of populating the database for single-latte command testings

-To be able to load data into tables with `latte load`, you need to set the number of load cycles on the context object
+To be able to load data into tables with `latte load` command,
-and define the `load` function:
+you need to set the number of load cycles on the context object and define the `load` function:

 ```rust
 pub async fn prepare(ctx) {